Sanah (singer): 2022–present: Uczta and Sanah śpiewa poezyje

 On 7 March 2022, the single "Mamo tyś płakała" was released, which Sanah recorded together with Igor Herbut.
 The song was recorded for charity, where one hundred percent of the proceeds were donated to the Siemacha Association to help children who were victims of the Russian invasion of Ukraine.
 The next single promoting the album Uczta was "Szary świat", recorded together with the band Kwiat Jabłoni and published on 17 March.
 The next singles were "Czesława" with Natalia Grosiak, "Tęsknię sobie" with Artur Rojek, "Audi" with Miętha, "Sen we śnie" with Grzegorz Turnau, "Baczyński (Pisz do mnie listy)" with Ania Dąbrowska, "Eldorado" with Daria Zawiałow, and "oscar" with Vito Bambino.
 The album was released on 15 April 2022.
 On 30 April, she went on her Uczta Tour; also known as Uczta u sanah, which ended on 8 June, with a concert in Warsaw.
 On October 14, she released ten more singles, each modeled on poems by Polish national bards, including Adam Mickiewicz, Wisława Szymborska and Adam Asnyk.
 Among them was also a poem by Edgar Allan Poe.
 They were not published in the form of an album, but Sanah collectively called them Poezyje.
 An old-school music video was created for each of the singles.
 In the autumn, Jurczak performed at a concert in New Jersey, United States.
-Before her trip, she visited the US ambassador to Poland, Marek Brzezinski.
+Before her trip, she visited the US ambassador to Poland, Mark Brzezinski.

+On 22 September 2023, Sanah became the first Polish female solo artist to sell out Poland's largest stadium, the Stadion Narodowy, during a concert which marked the end of her "Uczta nad ucztami" (Feast above Feasts) Tour.
+The event was attended by around 70,000 fans and was preceded by two concerts at sold-out stadiums in Chorzów and Gdańsk.
+The historic tour was attended by 180,000 people overall.